BakeRecipes

 2. Heat the milk and butter in a small saucepan over medium heat until the butter has just melted and the milk is lukewarm.
 Whisk one of the eggs with the vanilla and add to the milk mixture.
 Whisk to combine.
 Add to the dry ingredients and use a wooden spoon and then your hands to mix to a soft dough.

 3. Turn out onto a lightly floured bench top.
 Knead for 8-10 minutes or until smooth and elastic.
 Lightly grease a clean large bowl with a little butter, add the dough and turn to coat the dough.
-Cover with plastic wrap and set aside in a warm, draught-free place for 1 hour or until doubled in size.
+Cover with plastic wrap and set aside in a warm, draught-free place for 1 hour or until doubled in volumn.

 7. Bake in the preheated oven for 25 minutes or until the buns are cooked and sound hollow when tapped on the base.